Satisfiability modulo theories

 In computer science and mathematical logic, satisfiability modulo theories (SMT) is the problem of determining whether a mathematical formula is satisfiable.
 It generalizes the Boolean satisfiability problem (SAT) to more complex formulas involving real numbers, integers, and/or various data structures such as lists, arrays, bit vectors, and strings.
 The name is derived from the fact that these expressions are interpreted within ("modulo") a certain formal theory in first-order logic with equality (often disallowing quantifiers).
-SMT solvers are tools which aim to solve the SMT problem for a practical subset of inputs.
+SMT solvers are tools that aim to solve the SMT problem for a practical subset of inputs.
 SMT solvers such as Z3 and cvc5 have been used as a building block for a wide range of applications across computer science, including in automated theorem proving, program analysis, program verification, and software testing.

 Since Boolean satisfiability is already NP-complete, the SMT problem is typically NP-hard, and for many theories it is undecidable.
 Researchers study which theories or subsets of theories lead to a decidable SMT problem and the computational complexity of decidable cases.
 The resulting decision procedures are often implemented directly in SMT solvers; see, for instance, the decidability of Presburger arithmetic.
 SMT can be thought of as a constraint satisfaction problem and thus a certain formalized approach to constraint programming.

-Basic terminology
+Terminology and examples

 Formally speaking, an SMT instance is a formula in first-order logic, where some function and predicate symbols have additional interpretations, and SMT is the problem of determining whether such a formula is satisfiable.
 In other words, imagine an instance of the Boolean satisfiability problem (SAT) in which some of the binary variables are replaced by predicates over a suitable set of non-binary variables.
 A predicate is a binary-valued function of non-binary variables.
 Example predicates include linear inequalities (e.g., $3x + 2y - z \geq 4$) or equalities involving uninterpreted terms and function symbols (e.g., $f(f(u, v), v) = f(u, v)$ where $f$ is some unspecified function of two arguments).
 These predicates are classified according to each respective theory assigned.
 For instance, linear inequalities over real variables are evaluated using the rules of the theory of linear real arithmetic, whereas predicates involving uninterpreted terms and function symbols are evaluated using the rules of the theory of uninterpreted functions with equality (sometimes referred to as the empty theory).
 Other theories include the theories of arrays and list structures (useful for modeling and verifying computer programs), and the theory of bit vectors (useful in modeling and verifying hardware designs).
 Subtheories are also possible: for example, difference logic is a sub-theory of linear arithmetic in which each inequality is restricted to have the form $x - y > c$ for variables $x$ and $y$ and constant $c$.

+The examples above show the use of Linear Integer Arithmetic over inequalities.
+Other examples include:

+Satisfiability: Determine if $x\vee (y\wedge \neg z)$ is satisfiable.